epfl-lara/leon/src/sphinx/resourcebounds.rst

 Why Verify Resource Bounds?
 ---------------------------

-Statically proving bounds on resources such as time and space consumed by softwares is considered too difficult a task to accomplish due to the complexities of the hardware and operating environments that the modern day softwares are deployed on.
+Statically establishing bounds on resources such as time and space consumed by softwares is an important problem.
-This is true to an extent only if one wants to precisely estimate the resource usage in terms of the actual physical units such as wall-clock time or bytes.
+While it is desirable to compute resource usage in terms of physical units such as wall-clock time or bytes, this task is often dependent on the underlying hardware and operating environments.
-However, as shown by decades of research in theoretically computer science, it is possible to assess resource usage of programs using more abstract, algorithmic metrics that are fairly independent of the runtime infrastructure.
+For these reasons, resource usage of programs are often assessed using more abstract, algorithmic metrics that are fairly independent of the runtime infrastructure.
-These metrics often characterize the asymptotic behavior of the programs.
+These metrics helps establish the asymptotic behavior of the programs, and also can provide more concrete information such as the number of instructions executed by a program in the worst care, or the number of object allocated in heap.
 What Leon provides you is a way to establish bounds on such algorithmic metrics.
 For instance, you can state and prove that a function `sorting a list of integers using insertion sort takes time quadratic in size of the list`.
 After all most of the  development effort is spent on making implementations efficient, and now you can verify the efficiency of your implementations!

 The rest of this documentation presents a brief overview of verifying resource usage of programs using Leon.
 More illustrations are available under the `Resourcebounds` section of `leon web <http://leon.epfl.ch>`_